Tales of Rebirth: Reception

 Namco planned for high sales for Rebirth, preparing shipments of the game totaling 700,000 units.
 By January 2005, a month after release, Rebirth had sold 546,726 units.
 As of December 2007, the game has sold 605,000 units.
 The game was among those which won the "Future Game" award at the 2005 CESA Game Awards, and later was given a "Gold" award, received for shipping over 500,000 units, at the PlayStation Awards 2005.
 The PSP port sold 46,719 copies at release, reaching 6th place in the Japanese sales charts.
 The port went on to sell 83,016 copies by the end of 2008.
 Gaming magazine Famitsu received a score of 32/40, with the four reviewers each giving it a score of 8.
 The reviewers were generally positive about the gameplay, and one of them commented on enjoying the story.

 Western gaming sites have also been very positive.
 Andrew Alfonso of IGN, reporting on the TGS 2004 demo, called the battle system "very fun", and was generally impressed with the visual style with the exception of the world map.
 His main faults with the game were recurring issues with AI controls seen in previous games, but he made allowances for the fact that the version tested was a demo build.
 Anoop Gantayat, also writing for IGN when the game was released, was also impressed by the game, citing how quickly the game brought players into the action and how the battle mechanics had been improved over those in Destiny.
-GameSpy's Heidi Kemps was favorably impressed by the game, but had reservations as to whether it could improve on Symphonia.
+GameSpys Heidi Kemps was favorably impressed by the game, but had reservations as to whether it could improve on Symphonia.
 Siliconera writer Rolando, writing after the announcement of the PSP port, praised the game's ability to straddle the line between old and new, stating "this Tales really is a good Tales game that, while retaining a somewhat oldschool Tales charm, manages to reinvent the original formula and introduce a ton of good ideas that worked in your favor and made character customization fun."
 RPGFan writer Zain was highly positive about the game: he cited the graphics as beautiful barring a few reservations about dungeons and the overworld map, praised the voice acting, and was generally positive about the story and characters.
 He also commented that the game was easier than previous Tales titles, and ended by calling it "one of the strongest games of this hardware generation, if not of all time."